Links on SoundGuys may earn us a commission. Learn more.

 Like most wireless gaming headsets, the Logitech G733 Lightspeed connects to your PlayStation console using an RF USB dongle, making for a solid and lag-free connection.
-It’s an excellent choice for anyone looking for a comfortable wireless headset on a budget.
+It’s an excellent, eco-friendly choice for anyone looking for a comfortable wireless headset on a budget.

 The Turtle Beach Stealth 700 Gen 2 brings simultaneous wireless connections for a reasonable price